 A health savings account (HSA) is one of the more underutilized financial tools.
 It has long been praised as a tax haven for the rich, for those that can afford to save, and those that can invest in their retirement.

-This means that whether you save, invest, or spend this money, you are going to reap some tax breaks along the way.
-Whether you are investing pretax or post-tax dollars, it's helping to bring down your total taxable income which will yield you a great return when you file your taxes.
+This means that whether you save or spend this money, you are going to reap some tax breaks along the way.
+Whether you are saving pretax or post-tax dollars, it's helping to bring down your total taxable income which will yield you a great return when you file your taxes.
 We think that's pretty awesome!

-What if you can't afford to save or invest - how does an HSA help you?
+What if you can't afford to save - how does an HSA help you?

 Great question!
 There are a few strategies that we've seen our customers use that we think you'll find interesting.